PluieElectrique/ena/README.md

 * The "anchor thread" heuristic is used instead of the "page threshold" heuristic for determining when a thread was bumped off and when it was deleted
 * In ambiguous cases, removed threads are assumed to be bumped off and not deleted
 * When possible, the `timestamp_expired` for a deleted thread or post is taken from the `Last-Modified` header of the request, and not the time at which it was processed
+* Bypassing the Cloudflare "I'm Under Attack Mode" JS challenge is not supported

 ### Post/media processing